Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 In order to explore the capabilities of [{{site.base_gateway}}](/gateway), you'll need one to experiment with.
-This guide helps you quickly deploy Kong using [Docker](https://docs.docker.com/get-started/overview/) which is the easiest way to get started.
-This guide's purpose is not to provide a production like deployment or explanation of deployment steps, rather to quickly get you a running gateway and an example [service](/gateway/admin-api/#service-object) as quickly as possible.
+This guide helps you quickly deploy Kong using [Docker](https://docs.docker.com/get-started/overview/).
+This guide's purpose is not to provide a production-like deployment or an explanation of deployment steps but rather to quickly get you a running {{site.base_gateway}} instance and an example [service](/gateway/admin-api/#service-object) as quickly as possible.

 ### Prerequisites